Meditations (written guidance and audio)

 Generic meditation (40 mins)

 Dr Dispenza explains important understandings about the quantum world, the subatomic, and how that relates to what can become possible in our lives.
 Essentially, every atom which makes up the universe is itself made of virtually 100% energy.
 That means that our minds and bodies, and everything in the material world, is really made of energy, not matter.
 Dr Dispenza explains, demonstrates and proves through the data he captures, that when we understand how this energy inter-relates, we become far more able to create the life we want rather than be passive observers.
-An important point to try and reach in our meditations is to get so in touch with ourselves as a pure energy, as a centre of consciousness, that we step out of this material world and enter the quantum universe.
+An important point to try and reach in our meditations is to get so in touch with ourselves as a pure energy, as a centre of consciousness, that we step out of this material world and enter a very real quantum universe.
 If we can get to the point where we are ‘nobody, no-one, no thing, nowhere, in no time’ then we are entering a realm where possibilities are unlimited, where space and time do not exist, and where the laws of quantum physics now rule.

-Universal consciousness: caveat – this may be too much for many people.
-If it is too much for you to consider the idea that there is a unified loving intelligence that permeates the universe, maybe this meditation is not for you!
-Personally, I believe that science will one day prove that the energy of our consciousness comes from and is part of a greater universal consciousness that we can interact with if we know how.
-For me, meditating is a means to getting back and staying in touch with this guiding, loving force.
-It is not easy, it is not clear and I may be getting it badly wrong but I believe that some human beings alive today are showing us the way we can achieve so much more than mainstream experts would have us believe.
 Dr Dispenza realises that words are not enough to convince people.
 He is collecting the data to prove that what he is saying is true.
 In this modern age, we are rightly sceptical of those who proclaim to be the experts in whom we should be blindly putting our faith.
 When there is enough data, that challenges the current paradigm, eventually there is a ground swell and change in the understanding, beliefs, knowledge and awareness of humanity starts to shift.
-We all have a choice where we want to be in that shift in understanding.
+But the fact is that, if the work that people like Dr Dispenza are doing is true and factual, then it will eventually become accepted as mainstream.
+We all have the choice of where we want to be in that shift in understanding.
 We can be at the front being part of the change.
 We can be in the middle going along with the masses.
 Or we can be at the back, kicking and screaming and fighting the inevitable change because we find it too threatening to the status quo with which we have become comfortable.
 I know where I want to be.